ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
 It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

 ---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** February 21, 2026

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** June 09, 2026

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** December 03, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** February 14, 2026

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** August 13, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** September 16, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** August 30, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** July 02, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---